Elijah Muhammad: Leadership of the Nation of Islam

 Muhammad preached his own version of Islam to his followers in the Nation.
 According to him, blacks were known as the "original" human beings, with "evil" whites being an offshoot race that would go on to oppress black people for 6,000 years.
 The origins of the white race would come to be known as Yacub's History within Muhammad's teachings.
 In The Autobiography of Malcolm X, Malcolm X talks about when he first encounters this doctrine, though he would later come to regret that he ever believed in it.

+Some scholars and commentators have noted parallels between certain teachings, symbolism, and rhetorical themes within the Nation of Islam and elements associated with Freemasonry and other esoteric traditions.
+Elijah Muhammad demonstrated sustained interest in the subject through his publication The Secrets of Freemasonry, which discussed Masonic symbolism, history, and religious themes.
+Academic studies of the Nation of Islam have also identified influences from broader currents of esotericism, Black nationalist religious thought, and symbolic initiation traditions, while generally distinguishing such intellectual or symbolic influence from evidence of formal Masonic membership by Elijah Muhammad himself.

 He preached that the Nation of Islam's goal was to return the stolen hegemony of the inferior whites back to blacks across America.
 Much of Muhammad's teachings appealed to young, economically disadvantaged, African-American males from Christian backgrounds.
 Traditionally, black males would not go to church because the church did not address their needs.
 Muhammad's program for economic development played a large part in the growth in the Nation of Islam.
 He purchased land and businesses to provide housing and employment for young black males.

 By the 1970s, the Nation of Islam owned bakeries, barber shops, coffee shops, grocery stores, laundromats, night-clubs, a printing plant, retail stores, numerous real estate holdings, and a fleet of tractor trailers, plus farmland in Michigan, Alabama, and Georgia.
 In 1972 the Nation of Islam took controlling interest in a bank, the Guaranty Bank and Trust Co.
 Nation of Islam-owned schools expanded until, by 1974, the group had established schools in 47 cities throughout the United States.
 In 1972, Muhammad told followers that the Nation of Islam had a net worth of $75 million.